 Dr. Jenkins has over 20 years of clinical experience in a variety of settings both public and private, mainly in outpatient settings.
 He has worked primarily with adults and adolescents in individual, marital and family therapy.
 His research and teaching interests include professional ethics, addiction, integration of Christian faith and clinical practice, as well as marital/identity/gender issues related to the image of God.

 Dr. Brooks has been in practice for over 20 years and her specialty areas are working with troubled adolescents, alcohol and drug addiction, as well as helping children and families adjust to divorce.
 She has also worked closely with the Courts in her area and surrounding counties providing psychological assessments, referral, and treatment services for children and parents adjusting to divorce.

-The service team has many purposes, but its main purpose is to help facilitate the events that are prepared for the student body.
-Some of the events that we help carry out are: chapter meetings (speakers come to talk about a particular subject in their field), luncheons, cook-outs, promoting webinars and end-of-the-semester parties.
-We do anything from setting up snacks, to advertising the events in our classrooms, to creating new events and opportunities that are of interest to the student body.
+The Service Team has many purposes, but its main purpose is to help facilitate the events that are prepared for the student body.
+Some of the events that we help carry out are chapter meetings, luncheons, cook-outs, and other social events.
+We do anything from setting up snacks, advertising the events in our classrooms, and creating new events/opportunities that are of interest to the student body.

 American Association of Christian Counselors, Liberty University Chapter (AACC at LU).
 This Facebook group is open to all Liberty University Counseling program students (residential and online), faculty, mentors, or alumni.
 We also welcome prospective students or students who are currently in their bachelors yet are interested in Christian counseling.
 Our goal is to help students in the counseling program to take part in the AACC at LU even if one cannot attend on campus meetings and to provide a place for students to learn, grow, mentor, disciple, and fellowship.